How to care for Cashmere

 Storing

-Proper storage is crucial for keeping your linen garments in pristine condition.
-Always store them flat, as hanging may cause stretching or wrinkling.
-If you’re storing linen for an extended period, use breathable garment bags or wrap the items in tissue paper to protect them from dust and moths.
-Avoid placing heavy objects on top of linen garments to prevent creases and damage to the fabric.
+Proper storage is essential for keeping your cashmere garments in pristine condition.
+Always fold cashmere items and store them in a drawer or on a shelf, rather than hanging them, to prevent stretching and misshaping.
+Use breathable garment bags or wrap the items in tissue paper to protect them from dust and moths during extended storage.
+Avoid placing heavy objects on top of cashmere garments to prevent creases and preserve the fabric's natural structure.